 2005

-James MacPhail's first vintage of Ferrington Pinoot Noir.
+James MacPhail sources his first vintage of Ferrington Pinot Noir.

 -